Tuteja-Lab/gen349_week_14_15/installation.md

-# Gen 349 - Week 14 - Programming for Biologists
+# GEN/BIOL 3490: Week 14 - Programming for Biologists
 # Instruction on how to access High Performance Computer (HPC) Class

 All of the following instructions are applicable for first time users of Nova.
 If you have accessed Nova before (in another class or in your research lab), it will not be necessary.